UKHO/docs/software-engineering-policies/SecureDevelopment/SecureDevelopmentPolicy.md

 ### Threat Library & Mitigations

 >_Each project will have recurring pieces of functionality.
-These generic PBI’s should be captured, threat modelled, and code mitigations agreed.
+These generic PBIs should be captured, threat-modelled, and have code mitigations agreed.
 OWASP vulnerabilities should be discussed such as XSS, SQL Injections, broken authentication/authorisation, direct object referencing etc. It is easier to review and catch vulnerabilities during code reviews if everyone tackles vulnerabilities with the same techniques._

 - Each team must document a set of generic scenarios for their project.
 - The team must follow a [threat modelling process](../../security/ThreatModelling/ThreatModelling.md).